 - 1Remove the dried paint chunks with a utility knife or needle-nose pliers.
 Break up smaller parts with a needle.

-- 2Vacuum the carpet to remove loose paint and steam the area.
+- 2Vacuum the carpet to remove loose dried paint out of carpet and steam the area.

-- 3Clean the area with an upright or handheld carpet cleaner and solution.
+- 3Clean the area with an upright or handheld carpet cleaner and solution before rubbing alcohol.

-- 4Wet a cleaning cloth with a small amount of paint remover and blot the area until the paint dissolves.
+- 4Wet a cleaning cloth with a small amount of dried paint remover and blot the area or rubbing alcohol until the paint dissolves.

 - 5You can use 100 percent acetone or hydrogen peroxide to remove the paint this way.
 However, we recommend doing a spot test as hydrogen peroxide and acetone could damage your carpet.

-- 6Shampoo the carpet once the paint is gone.
+- 6Shampoo the carpet fibers once the paint is gone.

 - 7Trim the carpet fibers to remove paint-covered tips if necessary.